credmark/credmark-model-framework-py/docs/source/components.md

 Please see the [pydantic docs](https://pydantic-docs.helpmanual.io/usage/models/) for more information.

-### Model Error Detail DTO
+### Model Error Detail DTO [Advanced Topic]

-Besides input and output, subclases of `ModelBaseError` can use a DTO for the `data.detail` object instead of a dict.
+Besides input and output, subclasses of {class}`~credmark.cmf.model.errors.ModelBaseError` can use a DTO for the `data.detail` object instead of a dict.
 You can simply pass a DTO as the `detail` arg in a model constructor:

 ```py
 address = Address(some_address_string)